 Crush humanity out of shape once more, under similar hammers, and it will twist itself into the same tortured forms.
 Sow the same seed of rapacious license and oppression over again, and it will surely yield the same fruit according to its kind.
 (3.15.1)

-In other words, human suffering isn’t simply an 18th-century French problem.
+In other words, human suffering isn’t simply an eighteenth-century French problem.
 A Tale of Two Cities, with all of the poverty and injustice it displays, is an exploration of conditions that will persist just as long as violence and inequity continue to flourish.

 Although A Tale of Two Cities is a major social critique, it’s also an exploration of the limits of human justice.
 What is "justice," really?
 Is it murdering people who murder your family?
 Is it imprisoning people related to those people?
 When does justice start becoming… injustice?